ricardocopa/LoanDefaultPrediction/README.md

 DataAnalysis.ipynb: the code of the data analysis and pre-processing.

-DataAnalysis.html: the html with the running result of the data analysis and pre-processing.

 ModelsEvaluation.ipynb: the code of the hyperparameters tuning and models evaluation.

-ModelsEvaluation.html: the html with the running result of the hyperparameters tuning and models evaluation.

 ## License